 In a nutshell, "context explains any sex differences that exist in the workplace" - Harvard Business Review, 2018.

-Looking at the example of maternity leave, women are often expected to take the majority, if not all, of the time off with their newborn.
-The underlying structural expectation for women is that they put their family first, and that they as a result will become less ambitious at work after having children.
-On the other hand, the expectation for men is that they power through the fatigue and stress that come with expanding the family, and only take little time off work.
-The option for men to get more maternity leave is therefore harder for them to pursue, because of these two-way hidden structural expectations.
+If we look at the example of maternity leave, women are often expected to take the majority, if not all, of the time off with their newborn.
+The underlying structural expectation for women is that they put their family first and that they, as a result, will become less ambitious at work after having children.
+On the other hand, the expectation for men is that they power through the fatigue and stress that come with expanding the family and only take little time off work.
+Men are therefore less inclined to take on more maternity leave because of expectations associated with their gender.

-Initiatives such as distributing child allowance money to both parents (encouraging men to participate more in domestic chores), and maternity leave earmarked for the father can make it easier for men to step into new roles in their family lives.
-It can also alleviate some of the burdens that are placed on women, creating more equal opportunities for both.
+Initiatives such as distributing child allowance money to both parents (encouraging men to participate more in domestic chores) and maternity leave earmarked for the father can make it easier for men to step into new roles in their family lives.
+It can also alleviate some of the burdens placed on women, creating more equal opportunities for both.

-Changing the structural settings around gender roles in the workplace instead of reinforcing gender stereotypes - well-meaning or not - that keep women in lower-level positions can ensure that more equality is achieved.
+Changing the structural settings around gender roles in the workplace instead of reinforcing gender stereotypes (well-meaning or not) that keep women in lower-level positions can ensure more equality.

 It starts early

-The consequence of these structural, organizational and cultural barriers can be seen early on.
-The lack of role models, the different expectations from society, and gender stereotypes learned from a young age means that both men and women tend to underestimate the ability of women.
+The consequence of these structural, organizational and cultural barriers for women can be seen early in their lives.
+The lack of role models, the different expectations from society, and gender stereotypes learned from a young age mean that both men and women tend to underestimate women's abilities.

 So how do we fix it?